evidentlyai/evidently/docs/book/introduction/core-concepts.md

 For both tests and metrics, Evidently has **presets**.
 These are pre-built combinations of metrics or checks that fit a specific use case.

-# Reports and Metrics
+# Metrics and Reports

 ## What is a Metric?

 A **Metric** is a component that evaluates a specific aspect of the data or model quality.

 A **Metric** can be, literally, a single metric (for example, `DatasetMissingValuesMetric()` returns the share of missing features).
 It can also be a combination of metrics (for example, `DatasetSummaryMetric()` calculates various descriptive statistics for the dataset).
-There are various metrics that apply on the dataset level, or on the level of inividual column.
+Metrics exist on the dataset level and on the column level.

 Each **Metric** has a visual render.
 Some visualizations simply return the values:

 ![RegressionQualityMetric](../.gitbook/assets/reports/metric_example_regression_quality-min.png)

-Others have rich visualizations or plots.
-Here is an example of a model-related metric:
+Others have rich visualizations.
+Here is an example of a dataset-level metric that evaluates the error of a regression model:

 ![RegressionErrorDistribution](../.gitbook/assets/reports/metric_example_error_distribution-min.png)

-Here is an example of a data-related metric applied to a single column:
+Here is an example of a column-level metric that evaluates the value range of certain feature:

 ![ColumnValueRangeMetric](../.gitbook/assets/reports/metric_example_value_range-min.png)

+Metric output is available as an interactive HTML report, JSON, or Python dictionary.
 The JSON “version” of a metric returns any new calculated values and, optionally, some other useful information such as histogram bins.

-Evidently contains 30+ **Metrics** related to data quality, integrity, drift and model performance.
+Evidently contains 35+ **Metrics** related to data quality, integrity, drift and model performance.
 You can also implement a custom one.

 ## What is a Report?